lwb-connect/lwb_heartbeat/README.md

 ## Overview
+Love Without Boundaries is an authentic international charity that provides hope and healing to orphaned and vulnerable children, and their underserved communities, through its education, nutrition, medical, and foster care programs.
+Find them at  https://www.lovewithoutboundaries.com/  This app is to automate and streamline their data input, tracking and reporting, allowing better magagement of the childrens information for.

 ## Getting Started
 ---------------
- Create an Imager clone for organizing and viewing artist protfolios and photos.
+ Create an LWB_heartbeat clone for organizing and viewing and managing the childrens information.
+This app is designed to be deployed on AWS EC2 via ansible and utilizes an AWS RDS postgreSql database.
 More features to come later....
 *  Project-specific env variables
 * `export SECRET_KEY='secret key'`
 * `export DEBUG=True`